GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ## Definition elements and data elements

 The data and class definition in SpecIF is a cascading data structure: At first a data type is defined out of a set of primitive data types.
 The list below shows the available primitive data types based on the data types defined in XML-schemas (XSD):

-* *xs:string* - a text string
+* *xs:string* - a formatted or unformatted text string
 * *xs:boolean* - a boolean value
 * *xs:integer* - a number value
 * *xs:double* - a floating point number
 * *xs:enumeration* - an enumeration of values (list selection)
 * *xs:dateTime* - a date value
-* *xhtml* - XHTML formated content

 Based on these primitive data types, a SpecIF user can define *DataType* elements.
 These data types can be used as base for *PropertyClass*-definitions.
 The property class definitions can then be used to define *ResourceClass*- and *StatementClass*-definitions.
 Using this approach all kind of data representation can be defined in SpecIF.

 The resources, statement, properties and hierarchies do instantiate the class definitions.
 A SpecIF-tool can automatically generate a property editor for a resource or statement element, because all necessary information is available in the class and data type definition elements.

 A reference to another SpecIF element is always expressed using the *Key* -helper-element.
 It contains the *id* and the *revision*-ID of the element to reference.
+If no *revision* is given, the element with the newest ``changedAt`` date shall be used.

 ## Definition elements